 “You gonna take’er home, er what?”
 Basso inquired, though his inflections were more demanding than curious.

 Garrett glared back down at Gwenevere.
 She had fallen asleep on his boots, after overexerting herself.
-Her hair was more messy than he had ever seen it before, and Garrett couldn’t help but notice the faint tearstains running down the length of her flushed cheeks.
+Her hair was messier than he had ever seen it before, and Garrett couldn’t help but notice the faint tearstains running down the length of her flushed cheeks.

 “Do I even have a choice?” he groaned.

 “Not if ya wanna keep my money, ya don’t,” Basso smirked.

 With a reluctant sigh, Garrett hoisted the girl up over his shoulder, and started making his way out of the stuffy basement.
 As he passed by, Basso gave his old friend a playful--somewhat cryptic wink.